WHO WE ARE

 Over US$ 5,500,000,000 in fines levied, assets frozen or seized by governments

-- 55 criminal investigations launched as a result of its stories.
+- 84 criminal investigations and government inquiries launched as a result of its stories.

-- 25 calls for action by civil or international bodies.
+- 81 calls for action by civil, public or international bodies.

 - 20 major sackings, including a President, Prime Minister and CEOs of major international corporations.

-- Over 1,300 company closures and court decisions.
+- Over 1,400 company closures, indictments and court decisions.